OCA/stock-logistics-warehouse/stock_quant_manual_assign/README.rst

 Stock - Manual Quant Assignment
 ===============================

-This module allow you to manually change the automatic quant selection.
+This module allows you to manually change the automatic quant selection.

 Usage
 =====